emmastrand/EmmaStrand_Notebook/_posts/2021-03-08-KBay-Coral-Chipping-2021.md

 ### Chipping the coral fragment

 These fragments need to be kept cold at all times so do the following steps swiftly but do not rush.
 The coral chipping tool and sterilizing solutions (listed below) will be kept on the organismal benches 1/2 for the weeks we are clipping coral.

+**We are waiting on the coral chipping tool to come in so in the meantime, you can use the clippers from the RNA bench.**

 1. Wipe down the organismal bench with 70% ethanol and DI water.
-2. Get several dry ice coolers from the green -80C freezer across from the hood.
+2. Get three dry ice coolers from the green -80C freezer across from the hood.
+One will hold the foil, clippers, and forceps.
+Another will hold the fragments ready to be clipped and the labeled tubes.
+The last one will hold the fragments and tubes that have already been clipped.
 3. Sterilize a piece of foil with (in order): 10% bleach, Type II DI water, and 70% ethanol.
 Wipe dry.
 For each solution: add a small amount of that solution to a kimwipe, and wipe the foil side facing up.
 Place this piece of foil in one of the dry ice containers.
 4. Sterilize the [coral chipping tool](https://www.amazon.com/dp/B01EAGXF56/?coliid=I3SR5REHM9D4P7&colid=YVLE2UPC0DQ4&psc=1&ref_=lv_cv_lig_dp_it) with (in order): 10% bleach, Type II DI water, and 70% ethanol.
 Wipe dry.
 Place these clippers on the piece of foil in dry ice.
 The clippers need to be cold prior to clipping the fragment to avoid melting the cut site.
 5. Sterilized a set of tweezers as described above.
 These will be useful if you are having trouble moving the coral fragment or the small clipping.